Preliminary remarks on Vaccines

 Transport

-• During distribution, protect products that should not be frozen, as the risk is particularly high at this stage.
+• During distribution, protect products that should not be frozen, as the risk of accidental freezing is particularly high at this stage.

-• Develop procedures for the transport of thermosensitive products and for the preparation of cold boxes.
+• Develop clear procedures for the transport of thermosensitive products and for the preparation of cold boxes.

-• Place cardboard between the products and icepacks to prevent direct contact.
+• Place cardboard between products and icepacks to prevent direct contact.

 Assessment of the existing cold chain